edev/sira/README.md

 If community interest develops around Sira, I am open to the possibility of evolving the project into a collaborative, community effort.

 **Sira is experimental!** The core of Sira is fully functional and well-documented.
 You can write manifest and task files, with or without cryptographic signatures, and they will execute fully and correctly.
 Outside of the core, some basic features, such as the UI, are not complete.
 Other planned features, such as the auto-update system, are not yet implemented on any level whatsoever.
-Additionally, breaking changes may occur at any time, as Sira has not yet reached its 0.1 release.
+Additionally, breaking changes may occur at any time.

 ## License